pixelgrade/nova-blocks/readme.txt

 3. Slideshow Me the Way block options

 == Changelog ==

+= 1.11.0 =
+* New Block: Sidecar that will help users to create layouts with sidebar.
+* Extended Header block with new features inside articles (reading progress bar, current article, next article, sharing buttons).

 = 1.10.0 =
 * Conversation System: Style properly message shown after a discussion  has been closed.